 Jerry Quarry was a good boxer, with a solid chin, good counterpunching skills, and some power.
 He also cut easily, could be sloppy and lose focus.
 He was inconsistent, even in his prime.
 Quarry’s best performances were excellent.
 But he mixed them with surprisingly poor showings.
 Early in his career, Jerry lost a wide decision to a past-prime Eddie Machen, beat Brian London and Alex Miteff (also past it), scored a draw and a win against an old Floyd Patterson – and arguably deserved to lose both fights.
 He beat Thad Spencer when Spencer was intriguing some fight fans, lost a close one to Jimmy Ellis, and was knocked out (albeit controversially) by George Chuvalo.
 He also beat Buster Mathis and gave Joe Frazier a good fight, but was ultimately battered.
 In the 70s, he upset the applecart a few times, winning upsets against sluggers Mac Foster, Ron Lyle, and Earnie Shavers, proving he matched up well against aggressive opponents who relied on power.
 But he also lost again to Frazier, twice to Ali, and once to Norton – all by knockout.
 Quarry was good, and sometimes brilliant, but he wasn’t consistently great.
 Maybe he could have won more fights in another era, but it’s also possible that a 6’0”, 190 pound man with a 72” reach, thin skin, and inconsistent focus also fails to break through in other eras.
 No shame in that.
 It should be enough that Quarry was very good in a great era.
 There’s no need to inflate him or assume he could have beaten (fill in the blank).

 Harry Wills – There was a group of black heavyweights that roamed the division between around 1905 and 1920ish, that were all capable of competing in later and larger eras, and all kept from title shots by racial and economic politics.
-Sam Langford, Joe Jeannette, Sam McVey, and Harry Wills were all good enough to be a serious threat to the title reigns of Jack Johnson, Jess Willard, and Jack Dempsey.
+Sam Langford, Joe Jeannette, Sam McVey, and Harry Wills were all good enough to be serious threats to the title reigns of Jack Johnson, Jess Willard, and Jack Dempsey.
 But Johnson consciously avoided most black contenders during his reign, preferring the larger paydays he could receive against white challengers (and possibly having remembered the hell some of these guys gave him before he became champion).
-Jess Willard was inactive as champion, and only defended his title twice in four years, losing to Dempsey in his second bout.
+Jess Willard was inactive as champion, and only defended his title twice in four years, losing to Dempsey in his second defense.
 Dempsey himself came along near the end of the era of the heavyweight black foursome, with only Wills as a likely opponent during his reign.
-Dempsey payed some lip service to fighting Wills, but his promoter wasn’t enthused by the idea, and the fight never came off.
+Dempsey paid some lip service to the idea of fighting Wills, but his promoter wasn’t enthused by the notion, and the fight never came off.

-Wills, also known as the Black Panther, stood 6’2” and fought around 220 pounds, making him as a big as modern heavyweights.
+Wills, also known as the Black Panther, stood a hair over 6’2” and fought around 220 pounds, making him nearly as a big as modern heavyweights.
 He possessed uncommon physical strength, crushing power, long arms, and good skills.
-He wasn’t particularly fast, but he had a good sense of timing and distance that allowed him to land on faster opponents.
+He wasn’t particularly fast, but he had a good sense of timing and distance that allowed him to land punches against faster opponents.

 To me, it’s a travesty that Wills isn’t included on every single Greatest Heavyweights top ten list – or even top 5.

 Floyd Patterson – Floyd Patterson isn’t entirely underrated.
-He was the first two-time linear heavyweight champion, and helped bridge the gap between the Marciano and Ali eras.
+He was the first two-time lineal heavyweight champion, and helped bridge the gap between the Marciano and Ali eras.
 But he often doesn’t receive the historical respect he deserves.
-Patterson is best known among boxing circles as having a terrible punch resistance.
-Indeed, he did hit the canvass more than any other linear champion.
+Patterson is best known among boxing circles as having terrible punch resistance.
+Indeed, he did hit the canvas more than any other lineal champion.
 But he also picked himself back up.
 Every.
 Single.
 Time.
 His recuperative abilities were underrated, and his fighting heart should be unquestioned.
-But his chin, and his two losses to Sonny Liston are what most people seem to remember.
+But his chin, along with his two losses to Sonny Liston, are what most people seem to remember.
 But Floyd Patterson was a lot better than that.

 Floyd turned pro in 1952, at age 17, just months after winning the Gold Medal as a middleweight in the 1952 Olympics.
 He fought his early career as a middleweight, and then light heavyweight, exhibiting incredible hand speed and surprising power.
 He developed a solid defense, working behind a high guard and good head movement.

-In 1954, he lost his first fight, a controversial 8 round decision against the great Joey Maxim, in a fight most observers scored for Patterson.
+In 1954, Floyd suffered his first loss, a controversial 8 round decision against the great light heavyweight Joey Maxim, in a fight most observers scored for Patterson.